nik-rev/ferrishot/README.md

 - Resize the region by dragging on any of the sides and dragging
 - Move the region around by dragging in the center

-The selection is surrounded by buttons, each with their own keybinding.
+The selected region is surrounded by buttons, each with their own keybinding.
 Most notably:

 - `Enter` copies screenshot to clipboard
 - `Ctrl s` saves screenshot to a file.
 You can choose any valid extension like `.png`, `.webp`, `.jpg`
 - `Ctrl u` uploads the screenshot to the internet

+Hold `Shift` while resizing to have much more granular control over the size of the region.

 #### Image Uploaded